 - USD 3,000 equipment, materials, consumables, miscellaneous and indirect costs.

-Eligibile Primary Research Mentor (PRM) applicants should be affiliated to an academic or research institution with an approved research office and must hold a terminal degree.
-Applicants are allowed to submit only one application per cycle and each project should have only one mentor.
+- Eligible Primary Research Mentor (PRM) applicants should be affiliated to an academic or research institution with an approved research office and must hold a terminal degree.

 - All full time high school students of Qatar are eligible to participate in HSREP.

 - Students must reside in Qatar throughout the project.